expel-io/terraform-aws-cloudtrail/README.md

 Terraform module for configuring AWS to integrate with [Expel Workbench](https://workbench.expel.io/).

 Configures a CloudTrail stack (CloudTrail & S3 bucket) with a notification queue that [Expel Workbench](https://workbench.expel.io/) consumes.
-Cloudtrail, S3 bucket and SQS queue are encrypted by default using a custom managed KMS key.
+Cloudtrail, S3 bucket, SQS and SNS (optionally for existing Cloudtrail) queue are encrypted by default using a custom managed KMS key.

 ## Usage
 ```hcl